 Ten percent (10%) of the Contract Price shall be paid within forty-five (45) days after receipt of the following documents by the Customer:

-Contractor has delivered to the Customer the documents for construction readiness pursuant to Clause 3.3(a) of Annex 2 (Scope of Work).
+The Contractor has delivered to the Customer the documents for construction readiness pursuant to Clause 3.3(a) of Annex 2 (Scope of Work) jointly with the respective invoice.

-Ten percent (10%) of the Contract Price shall be paid within forty-five (45) days after receipt of the following documents by the Customer:
+Ten percent (10%) of the Contract Price shall be paid within thirty (30) days after receipt of the following documents by the Customer:

-Contractor has delivered to the Customer the documents for installation of the Equipment pursuant to Clause 3.3(c) of Annex 2 (Scope of Work).
+The Contractor has delivered to the Customer the documents for installation of the Equipment pursuant to Clause 3.3(c) of Annex 2 (Scope of Work) jointly with the respective invoice.

-Forty percent (40%) of the Contract Price shall be paid within forty-five (45) days after receipt of the following documents by the Customer:
+Forty-five percent (45%) of the Contract Price relating to the five (5) deliveries of the Equipment according to Clause 6.3, shall be paid in five (5) pro-rata payments, each amounting to the value of the respective delivery.
+In case of deliveries up to 31.
+5. 2026, the invoices shall be due within thirty (30) days, and in case of delivery between 1.
+6. 2026 and 15 6.
+2026 (if relevant), the invoice shall be due within fourteen (14) days after receipt of the following documents by the Customer:

-written confirmation by the Customer that the Equipment was delivered to the Site pursuant to Clause 6.1.
+written confirmation by the Customer that the respective delivery of the Equipment was delivered to the Site pursuant to Clause 6.1 jointly with the respective invoice.

+For the avoidance of doubt, issuance, and delivery of the invoices shall further comply with the conditions provided in Clause 28.1.

-Ten28.1 percent (10%) of the Contract Price shall be paid within forty-five (45) days after receipt of the following documents by the Customer:
+Five percent (5%) of the Contract Price shall be paid within thirty (30) days after receipt of the following documents by the Customer:

-written protocol signed by the Customer evidencing successful completion of the Hot Commissioning pursuant to Clause 23.1(c).
+written protocol signed by the Customer evidencing successful completion of the Hot Commissioning pursuant to Clause 23.1(c) jointly with the respective invoice.

 Final payment: